MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-APIs/README.md

 The following is a detailed list of API members that are supported.
 Development of the extension platform is ongoing, so check back frequently for updates!

+>note For Microsoft Edge, all extension APIs are under the `browser` namespace, e.g. `browser.browserAction.disable()`.

 ## Overarching issues

 The following known issues span across the extension platform and will be fixed in the near future: